rubyfu/RubyFu/faqs/README.md

 ###### Q \ What is Rubyfu?
 Rubyfu is a book to use not to read!.
 It's a clean, clear ruby book for hackers.
 As we need a periodical small/big tasks in our daily hacking, this book comes to reduce the number of wasting time in googling "*How to do X in ruby*" let's focus on hacking our target and find the *how* here.

+###### Q \ How to get the best benifets of Rubyfu?
+The concept of this book is the need to know, so
+- open [Rubyfu.net][2], right-click, "Pin-tab"
+- read the code and code comments.
+- run it in Ruby interpreter irb/pry to see each line's execution.
+- run the whole code in a script
+- enhance the code to fit your needs
+- and yeah, tweet the code and its output to @Rubyfu

 ###### Q \ Why Ruby language?
 Why not?!